 Who can attend?
 POWER Camp is open to campers with a confirmed ASD diagnosis who are ages 7-18. ***NEW TO CAMP IN 2017*** Young adults who have higher needs and are not yet functionally independent (ex. students enrolled in Elmer Knopf or similar programs for those up to age 26) may also enroll, but contact the ASRC first to determine if camp is a good fit.

-Diagnosis is confirmed by school IEP, psychological evaluation or medical diagnosis.
+Diagnosis is confirmed by school IEP.
 In an effort to make it an inclusive experience, we also incorporate typically developing Peer Buddies ages 10-15 who come recommended from their teachers based on their ability to mentor and be a good friend to those with autism.

 What activities are offered?
 Your child may engage in the following types of activities.
 All activities are supervised by Camp Copneconic staff as well as ASRC professional volunteers.
 Life jackets are provided and required for certain water activities.
 You will have an opportunity to tell us about your child's swimming ability in the registration packet.